-$btrdb.transformers.arrow_to_dataframe(streamset, columns=None, agg=None, name_callable=None) \rightarrow DataFrame$

-Returns a Pandas DataFrame object indexed by time and using the values of a stream for each column.
+btrdb.transformers.arrow_to_dataframe(streamset, agg=None, name_callable=None) \rightarrow DataFrame Returns a Pandas DataFrame object indexed by time and using the values of a stream for each column.

-- columns (sequence) column names to use for DataFrame.
-Deprecated and not compatible with name_callable. - agg (List[str], default: ["mean"]) Specify the StatPoint fields (e.g. aggregating function) to create the dataframe from.
+- agg (List[str], default: ["mean"]) Specify the StatPoint fields (e.g. aggregating function) to create the dataframe from.
 Must be one or more of "min", "mean", "max", "count", "stddev", or "all".
 This argument is ignored if not using StatPoints. - name_callable (lambda, default: lambda s: s.collection + "/" + s.name) Specify a callable that can be used to determine the series name given a Stream object.

-This method is available for commercial customers with arrow-enabled servers.
+Note: This method is available for commercial customers with arrow-enabled servers.